J-DubApps/EndpointPilot/docs/prd.md

 ### US-002: JSON Configuration Management
-**Title**: Configuration File Management **Description**: As an IT administrator, I need to create and modify JSON configuration files using a schema-validated interface so that I can manage endpoint configurations without syntax errors.
+**Title**: Configuration File Management **Description**: As an IT administrator, I need to create and modify JSON configuration files using a schema-validated interface so that I can leverage standardized PowerShell Scripts to manage endpoint configurations -- without syntax errors.
 **Acceptance Criteria**:

 - JSON Editor Tool loads with tabbed interface for different operation types
 - Real-time schema validation prevents invalid configuration entries
 - Save functionality preserves configurations with backup creation